dpasca/ChatAI/README.md

 ### Optimization

-A size optimization script is provided for PDF files for the Assistant API.
+A size optimization script is provided for PDF files for RAG.

 This script assumes that images are not relevant.